stevavoliajvar/stop_cloudflare/tool/mastodonwch/README.md

 (_Sarcasm?
 Of course.
 Stop sharing CF links already!_)

+What you can do?
+Tell them to stop using Cloudflare!

 ### Some public reaction

 ```
-'your little protest bot is making people upset, and i'm worried it might cause people to defederate from the instance, please tone it down'
+'your little protest bot is making people upset,
+and i'm worried it might cause people to defederate from the instance,
+please tone it down'

-We need a new word for describing how fucked up this is, insanity just isn't doing it anymore.
+We need a new word for describing how fucked up this is,
+insanity just isn't doing it anymore.

 No shit it makes people upset *that's the fucking point*
 ```
 -- [Jeff Cliff](http://qhtn4w2q36dojls2.onion/)